 Flaxseeds have been consumed for at least 6,000 years, making them one of the world’s first cultivated superfoods.
 What does flaxseed do for you that makes it one of the most popular “superfoods”?
 Flaxseeds contain anti-inflammatory omega-3 fatty acids (although not the same type that fish, such as salmon, do) along with antioxidant substances called lignans that help promote hormonal balance in addition to several other benefits of flaxseed.

-Benefits of flaxseed include helping improve digestion, giving you clearer skin, lowering cholesterol, reducing sugar cravings, balancing hormones and even helping fight cancer — and that’s just the beginning!
+Benefits of flaxseed include helping improve digestion, skin, cardiovascular health, cholesterol and hormone balance while fighting cancer and even sugar cravings — and that’s just the beginning!

 What Is Flaxseed?

 Flaxseeds, sometimes called linseeds, are small, brown, tan or golden-colored seeds.
 In fact, linseed or “flax seed” are different names for the same seed.
 Flaxseeds are a great source of dietary fiber; minerals like manganese, thiamine and magnesium; and plant-based protein.

 Flax is one of the richest sources of plant-based omega-3 fatty acids, called alpha-linolenic acid (or ALA), in the world.
 (1) Another unique fact about flaxseeds is that they are the No. 1 source of lignans in the human diets; flaxseed contain about seven times as many lignans as the closest runner-up, sesame seeds.

 Flaxseeds can be eaten as whole/unground seeds but are even more beneficial when sprouted and ground into flaxseed meal.
 Grinding flax helps you absorb both types of fiber it contains, along you to take advantage of even more of the benefits of flaxseed.
 (2a) Whole flaxseeds will pass right through your body without being digested, which means you will not receive many of the inherent benefits!